 - 1. The evaluation of all teachers is the responsibility of the administration. - 2.
 Teacher evaluations shall be made regularly in writing by the principal or a designated staff member. - 3.
 Teacher evaluations shall be made with the full knowledge and cooperation of the teacher and shall be signed by the teacher. - 4.
-Teacher evaluations in general shall be based upon criteria developed cooperatively by teachers and staff members. - 5.
-Evaluations shall be conducted as frequently and thoroughly as possible.
-Probationary teachers shall be evaluated at least once each semester.
+Teacher Evaluations -- Teacher Evaluations in general shall be based upon criteria developed cooperatively by teachers, staff members, and the Board of Education.
+A six-member committee, three (3) appointed by the Board, and three (3) appointed by the Association, will study the methods and purpose of the evaluating procedure and give consideration to a 2-tract evaluation, and make recommendations for implementation in the 1969-70 school year.